MLcanagnoPY/Hierarchical-Clustering/README.md

 # Hierarchical-Clustering
-Segmenting Clients of a Wholesale Distributor
+Segmenting Clients of a Wholesale Distributor Using Hierachical Clustering